 Our moments of disruption are most powerful when we share what we’ve learned with others in our lives.
 Written accounts of our experiences can be shared with friends and family across distance and time.
 One aspect of this sharing Eyring found essential is the power to discuss together the blessings God has prepared for each person.
-As experiences are recorded and shared, people may find that they have had similar “disruptive” moments, and that God does not prepare demonstrations of His love to just one person.
+As experiences are recorded and shared, people may find that they have had similar “disruptive” moments.

 Eyring asked the audience to consider that “maybe demonstrations of God’s love in our lives are much more common than we realize.”
 In order to benefit from these demonstrations, we must stop, recognize them, and take the time to write them down.
 “I have found,” Eyring continued, “the things that I put into words . . . have impacted my life most.
 Maybe that’s why my profession in the humanities brings me so much joy—I have the opportunity to read inspired writers and see the ways language can [make] transferable the greatest blessings in my life: the experiences that God has blessed me with.”

 Olivia covers news for the English Department of the College of Humanities.
 She is a senior pursuing a degree in French language with a minor in international development.

 Read more about eclipses and how Maya society interpreted them here.